 Sr. Jeanette’s dedication to psychiatric nursing offered hope to many patients and families dealing with major and chronic mental illness.
 She says mental illness is a family disease in more ways than one.
 Not only can genetic factors increase the risk of developing diseases of the brain, mental illness can impact parents, siblings, a spouse and children when it triggers behaviors that interfere with employment, social interaction and personal relationships.

-Sr. Jeanette says, “It’s rewarding for me to see people overcome crisis periods in their lives and cope with the ongoing challenges of mental illness.”
-She believes her deep faith and the support she receives from living in community with other Salvatorian Sisters enabled her to continue this much needed healing ministry.
+As a health professional and some of deep faith, she says, “It’s rewarding for me to see people overcome crisis periods in their lives and cope with the ongoing challenges of mental illness.”
+She believes her faith and the support she receives from living in community with other Salvatorian Sisters enabled her to continue this much needed healing ministry.
 Except for six years when she served in leadership for the North American Province, Sr. Jeanette’s ministry has been in nursing care.
 She retired after serving on the mental health and addictions unit at St. Francis Hospital in Milwaukee.
 She previously ministered at St. Michael Hospital in Milwaukee, and in Wausau, Wis. at St. Mary’s Hospital and Wausau Hospital North.

 After receiving her bachelor’s degree in nursing from Marquette University, Sr. Jeanette studied adult psychiatric nursing at Wayne State University in Detroit.
 Born and raised in Milwaukee, she came to know the Sisters of the Divine Savior when she attended Mother of Good Counsel Parish School and Divine Savior High School.
 She especially remembers their kindness and enthusiasm for teaching.